By Jill Brooke

 So here we give you the ABC’s of roses.

-Often referred to as “wild roses,” species roses are usually single-petaled (4-8 petals), once blooming and have a bush size ranging from 2 to 20 feet.
+Often referred to as “wild roses,” species roses are usually single-petaled (4-8 petals), once-blooming flowers, and have a bush size ranging from 2 to 20 feet.
 They are listed according to their Latin name, beginning with ‘r’ for ‘rosa’ and can have common names.
 For example, R. foetida bicolor is also known as ‘Austrian Copper.’

 R. Gallica Versicolor